JuliaParallel/MPI.jl/docs/src/configuration.md

-This is suitable for most single-node use cases, but for larger systems, such as HPC clusters or multi-GPU machines, you will probably want to configure against a system-provided MPI implementation in order to exploit feature such as fast network interfaces and CUDA-aware MPI interfaces.
+This is suitable for most single-node use cases, but for larger systems, such as HPC clusters or multi-GPU machines, you will probably want to configure against a system-provided MPI implementation in order to exploit features such as fast network interfaces and CUDA-aware MPI interfaces.

 MPI.jl will attempt to detect when you are running on a HPC cluster, and warn the user